llmlks/QuakeWatch/instructions.md

 Different clusters can be compared easily by selecting a time range in each of the two tabs. **NB**: The clustering takes quite a while, especially with large amounts of data.

-When using FENCAT data, only the earthquakes that occurred after the year 1677 can be processed due to limitations in date handling.
-This leaves out about 27 earthquakes from the start.
+When using the clustering feature with FENCAT data, please note that earthquakes that occurred before the year 1678 cannot be processed.
+This mean that about 27 earthquakes are left out.
+The issue is caused by datetime formatting, which doesn't allow for dates that far in the past.

 ##### Data